pypeit/PypeIt/doc/setups.rst

 PYPIT includes a script that one may execute (*recommended*) to initiate the data reduction process.
 This script helps organize the primary data reduction process that follows.
-It also generates a default Settings File which can be edited further to run PYPIT.
+It also generates a default Settings File.

 Execution
 ---------